MatheusJulidori/React_NodeJS_Express_integration/README.md

-# RG_CP2_API
+# Integrating React JS frontend with NodeJS/ExpressJS API

-Repo com código exemplo de uma integração básica de front e back usando API REST
+Repo with example code of a basic front and back integration using REST API